 You can’t control these moments.
 You can influence them.
 (Design a cooler box.)
 But better yet, you can use them.
 Draw them into your brand experience loop purposefully and use their momentum to push people forward.
 Hack their hacks (you know, like Ikea did with Ikea hacks).

 Now, this may mean loosening your vice grip on your brand a little so you can get a better grip for the future.
 Remember, it’s about brand love, not brand control.

-These articles have only been a primer in brand experience and a teaser for what’s to come this fall as we get ready to launch a Brand Experience Strategy offering via Graal Brand Agency.
+These articles have only been a primer in brand experience and a teaser to Graals Brand Experience Strategy offering.
 If you’d like to see how far your brand experience can go, connect here or visit us at Graal Brand Agency.